dkundih/vandal/README.md

 **vandal**

-Data science and Machine learning package developed by David Kundih.
+Data science and Machine learning package.
 Use permitted according to the terms of use and conditions set by the attached license.

 **For whom is vandal made for?**